blackducksoftware/hub-ui-build/README.md

 # HTTP Hub Docker Build
 ### Compatible with the UI development proxy
-Build and mount the Hub's docker containers, and make modifications to the Apache Tomcat and Docker compose configurations so that local Hub instances are friendly with the UI development proxy
+Builds and mounts the Hub's docker containers, and makes modifications to the Tomcat and docker-compose configurations so the rest-backend's web app is hosted on port 8080

 ## To run:
 1. Clone and install into the parent directory of the rest-backend repository.